vandanal187/1/TransportTime.md

 ```javascript
 Tone.Transport.start();
 ```
-Unlike the Tone.Event classes, `Tone.Transport.start` takes the AudioContext time as the argument and not the TimelinePosition.
+Unlike the Tone.Event classes, `Tone.Transport.start` takes the AudioContext time as the argument and not the TransportTime.
 No argument evaluates to the `currentTime` of the AudioContext.
 No arguments for the `start` parameter of Tone.Event classes evaluates to the current position of the Transport.

 ## Example